karma271/h-1B_Visa_Petition/README.md

 ## Results
 <img align="right" width="271" src="assets/images/008_NN_L2_cm.png">
 The preliminary baseline result of the classical models is presented in the table and the confusion matrix above.
 Although the recall and F1 scores are high, due to the class imbalance, these classical models are ineffective at correctly detecting denied instances which are the minority class in the data-set.
 After tuning the models and minimizing the class imbalance by undersampling the majority class (75:25) from (99:1), the marginal performance improvement was obtained.
 Among the classical models, the ensemble gradient boost model was the best performing model with an F1 score of 0.96 which is better than the baseline model by 2%.
 As shown in the summary table, the performance of all the classical models was fairly comparable.

 Upon exhausting classical techniques to finetune the model, Neural Network was explored to improve predictive performance.
-The neural network model, with two hidden layers, relu as activation function, and l2 regularization outperformed all the classical models with an F1 score of 0.98.
-The superior performance of the neural network in comparison to classical models could be attributed to NN’s ability to learn and explain the complexities in the data.
+The neural network model with two hidden layers, relu as activation function, and l2 regularization, outperformed all the classical models with an F1 score of 0.98.
+The superior performance of the neural network in comparison to classical models could be attributed to NN’s ability to learn and explain the complexities in the data which can provide us an undeniably useful predictive power.
 <p align="center">
   <img align="center" width="300" src="assets/images/009_NN_scores.png">
 </p>

 ## Conclusion
 In this project, it was determined that it is possible to predict the outcome of an H-1B visa petition based on the attributes of the applicant using machine learning with fairly high recall and precision.
-With a 0.98 F1 score with the corresponding recall and precision of 0.98 and 0.97, respectively, the neural network architecture showed the best performance.
+With a 0.98 F1 score and the corresponding recall and precision of 0.98 and 0.97, respectively, the neural network architecture showed the best performance.
 Although the model has a high F1 score, there is still some room for improvement, it will be important to integrate more useful predictors that can further improve the performance and increase the confidence of the prediction.
 Comparable results from the classical models and neural network models suggest that such classical models may remove the need for fancier neural network architecture if we invest in a robust dataset with better predictive features.

 ## Future Recommendation
 * Revisit this problem with a more robust data set with additional predictors (example: educational background, years of experience)